Meet Our Teaching Faculty

 Kevin Mullane graduated from Columbia College in Chicago with a B.A. in Music.
 He has taught students of all ages and levels in Chicago, Los Angeles, and San Francisco, focusing on the individual student’s development of the skills necessary to enjoy playing the music they love.
 He has been a performing musician for many years and currently plays guitar and sings lead vocals with the Bay Area bands System 9 and The Nakano Jazz Quintet.

-Kevin teaches private lessons (in person and online) in electric and acoustic guitar, bass guitar, voice, and ukulele, group classes, and band classes, using song suggestions from students as a vehicle to learn about chords, melody, rhythm, song structure, and technique.
+Kevin teaches private lessons (at Fort Mason, SoMa, and online) in electric and acoustic guitar, bass guitar, voice, and ukulele, group classes, and band classes, using song suggestions from students as a vehicle to learn about chords, melody, rhythm, song structure, and technique.
 Students can explore theory, harmony, and composition in a variety of styles, including rock, jazz, blues, soul, funk, folk, and more.
 He encourages students to play music on their own, jam with friends, or perform with a band.
 Whether you want to pursue music professionally or simply develop your skills and have fun, Kevin offers all levels of instruction.

 Lucia Pontoniere